-NOTICE: The method of submitting and administering sponsor requested modifications to FAA standards has changed.
-Sponsors that desire to seek FAA approval for a modification of FAA standards (i.e. design, construction, equipment, etc.) are required to submit such requests through the ADIP system.
+NOTICE: The method of submitting and administering sponsor requested modifications to FAA standards will soon be changing.
+Sponsors that desire to seek FAA approval for a modification of FAA standards (i.e. design, construction, equipment, etc.) after March 31st, 2018 will be required to submit such requests through the AGIS system.
 More information regarding this change is detailed in AC 150/5370-10.